Pueblo peoples: Development of architecture and city-states

-By about 700 to 900 CE, the Puebloans began to move away from ancient pit houses dug in cliffs and to construct connected rectangular rooms arranged in apartment-like structures made of adobe and adapted to sites.
+By about 700 to 900 CE, Pueblo people began to move away from ancient pit houses dug in cliffs and to construct connected rectangular rooms arranged in apartment-like structures made of adobe and adapted to sites.
 By 1050, they had developed planned villages composed of large terraced buildings, each with many rooms.
-These apartment-house villages were often constructed on defensive sites: on ledges of massive rock, on flat summits, or on steep-sided mesas, locations that would afford the Puebloans protection from raiding parties originating from the north, such as the Comanche and Navajo.
+These apartment-house villages were often constructed on defensive sites: on ledges of massive rock, on flat summits, or on steep-sided mesas, locations that would afford Pueblo people protection from raiding parties originating from the north, such as the Comanche and Navajo.
 The largest of these villages, Pueblo Bonito in Chaco Canyon, New Mexico, contained around 700 rooms in five stories; it may have housed as many as 1000 persons.
-Pueblo buildings are constructed as complex apartments with numerous rooms, often built in strategic defensive positions.
-The most highly developed were large villages or pueblos situated at the very top of the mesas, the rocky tablelands typical to the Southwest.

-European contact and revolt
+Spanish contact and colonization

-Before 1598, Spanish exploration of the present-day Pueblo areas was limited to an assortment of small groups.
-A group of colonizers led by Juan de Oñate arrived at the end of the 16th Century as part of an apostolic mission to convert the Natives.
-Despite initial peaceful contact, Spain's attempts to dispose of the Pueblo religion and replace it with Catholicism became increasingly more aggressive, and were met with great resistance by Puebloans, whose governmental structure was based around the figure of the cacique, a theocratic leader for both material and spiritual matters.
-Over the years, Spaniards' methods grew harsher, leading to a series of revolts by the Puebloans.
+Before 1598, Spanish exploration of the present-day Pueblo areas was limited to several transitory groups.
+A group of colonizers led by Juan de Oñate arrived at the end of the 16th century as part of an apostolic mission to convert the Natives.
+Despite initial peaceful contact, Spain's attempts to dispose of the Pueblo religion and replace it with Catholicism became increasingly more aggressive, and were met with great resistance by Pueblo peoples, whose governmental structure was based around the figure of the cacique, a theocratic leader for both material and spiritual matters.
+Over the years, Spaniards' methods grew harsher, leading to a series of revolts by Pueblo peoples.